 Today we are reviewing the new Pocket Wizard Plus III.
-In the studio, we have used virtually every kind of radio triggers available, from the cheap Chinese factory direct brands to the regular name brands you see in retail stores.
+In the studio, we have used virtually every kind of radio triggers available, as we utilize off camera flash often in our photography.
+We’ve tried everything from cheap Chinese factory direct brands to the regular name brands you see in retail stores.
 In the end, we always returned to Pocket Wizards because they are very reliable.
 The new Pocket Wizard Plus III is not only better than the other brands, it is also a vast improvement over the Pocket Wizard Plus II.
 Best of all, it is also cheaper than the Plus II.

 We love the old Pocket Wizard Plus II triggers because of their reliability.
 They work well, but the Plus IIs did have some limitations.
 For example, the antenna is prone to bending and breaking.
 Storing the Plus II can be a challenge because you always have to think about being gentle with the antenna.